aabbtree77/esp32-vpn/README.md

 - Tiny ESP32 RAM = very limited software, esp. limited global connectivity options.
 With some acrobatics one may run "Wireguard" on the ESP32, but the go-libp2p apps are beyond the reach.

 - All this gigantic Web2 VPN service activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message to a board/PC?
-One must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, iptables/firewalls, Linux kernel routes, routers and routing...
+One must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), TUN/TAP, STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks (CIDR), gateways, stream multiplexing, [vsock/socat](https://github.com/balena/go-libp2p-vpn/issues/3), ports aka socket numbers, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, iptables/firewalls, Linux kernel routes, routers and routing...

-- The Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without inflicting needless registration with monthly payments.
+- The Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without inflicting paid centralized services.

 - Connect a webcam to a remote Ubuntu PC, install ffmpeg.
 Run awl-tray followed by [this one liner](https://unix.stackexchange.com/questions/2302/can-i-pipe-dev-video-over-ssh) with an mplayer.
 It worked in the year 2010, it still works in 2023.

-- Keeping the laptop on 24/7 gives certain back thoughts about Web2 and renting VPS.
-The "server mode" with the monitor shut off consumes about 0.036A electric current at 220V, which amounts to 7.92W power.
-Given 720 hours in a month, the laptop will demand 5.702 kWh of energy.
-The present price of electricity in Lithuania (2023) goes at the rate of 0.30€ per 1kWh, which results in a monthly fee of 1.71€.
-An intense application, such as youtube in the browser, will increase the power consumption 5x, consider this as an upper bound.
+- Keeping a laptop on 24/7 gives certain back thoughts about the chosen network architecture.
+Idle mode with a monitor shut off consumes about 0.036A electric current at 220V, which amounts to 7.92W power.
+Given 720 hours in a month, the laptop will demand 5.7 kWh of energy.
+Considering the electricity rate of 0.30€ per 1kWh, this results in a monthly fee of **1.71€**.
+An intense application, such as youtube in the browser, will increase the power consumption **5x**.
 [KVM1 on Hostinger](https://www.hostinger.lt/vps-serveriai) costs 4.99€ and one gets a public static IP and 1TB of bandwidth with it.

-- There are ways to push down the server power consumption though.
+- There are ways to push down the IoT server power consumption though.
 [Raspberry Pi Zero W 2](https://www.pidramble.com/wiki/benchmarks/power-consumption) may demand only 0.7W power and [awl](https://github.com/anywherelan/awl/releases) should run on ARM.

 - The most basic services are the hardest to implement.
 70 KLOC of go-libp2p to give your computer a proper VPN address.
 Double these lines to sync a folder.
 [Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S) We are not there yet.